ORCID/ORCID-Source/DEVSETUP.md

 * Install [Maven](http://maven.apache.org/index.html).
 Add an environment variable M2_HOME.
 (Verify Maven.
 Go to cmd and type "mvn -version".
 It should display the version of Maven)

-* Install [Postgres](http://www.postgresql.org/download/).
+* Install [Postgres](http://www.postgresql.org/download/) version 9.3.x.
 (Verify Postgres.
 Go to cmd.
 Navigate to /postgres/xx/bin and execute the command "psql -U postgres".
 Type the password entered during the installation, if prompted.
 It should show a postgres console.)

 	If you are using a Mac install postgres following the directions at http://postgresapp.com/ and add the postgres path to your bash profile